rollup/rollup/docs/999-big-list-of-options.md

 Type: `{ [id: string]: string } | ((id: string) => string)`<br>
 CLI: `-g`/`--globals <external-id:variableName,another-external-id:anotherVariableName,...>`

 Specifies `id: variableName` pairs necessary for external imports in `umd`/`iife` bundles.
-For example, in a case like this...
+For example, in a case like this…

 ```js
 import $ from 'jquery';
 ```

-...we want to tell Rollup that `jquery` is external and the `jquery` module ID equates to the global `$` variable:
+…we want to tell Rollup that `jquery` is external and the `jquery` module ID equates to the global `$` variable:

 ```js
 // rollup.config.js